HeardLibrary/digital-scholarship/lod/wikibase/sparql/index.md

 # Querying programatically using Python

 Although the Query Service graphical interface is nice for testing queries and learning SPARQL, it is often more effective to retrieve information from the Query Service SPARQL endpoint via HTTP using a script.
-There are a number of ways to accomplish sending and receiving data, but there are various issues that make some methods better than others.
+There are a number of ways to accomplish sending and receiving data, but there are issues that make some methods better than others.
 The [sparqler class](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikidata/sparqler.py) was written as a general way to make SPARQL queries using Python, but it was specifically designed to alleviate some known issues with using the Wikidata Query Service.
 For details, see [this blog post](https://baskauf.blogspot.com/2022/06/making-sparql-queries-to-wikidata-using.html).
 The information here will provide the minimal information required to use it to query the Wikidata Query Service or a custom wikibase Query Service.

 ## Setup

-The easiest way to use the sparqler class is to go to [its raw page](https://raw.githubusercontent.com/HeardLibrary/digital-scholarship/master/code/wikidata/sparqler.py), copy the code, and paste it into your code editor.
-Because a wikibase Query Service is read-only, you really only need the code through the `query` method ([lines 11 through 140](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikidata/sparqler.py#L11-L140) since the `update`, `load`, and `drop` methods won't work.
-If you just run the code as-is, it will query the Wikidata Query Service and retrieve Q IDs associated with a list of labels.
+The easiest way to use the `sparqler` class is to go to [its raw page](https://raw.githubusercontent.com/HeardLibrary/digital-scholarship/master/code/wikidata/sparqler.py), copy the code, and paste it into your code editor.
+Because a wikibase Query Service is read-only, you really only need the code through the `query` method ([lines 11 through 140](https://github.com/HeardLibrary/digital-scholarship/blob/master/code/wikidata/sparqler.py#L11-L140) since the `update`, `load`, and `drop` methods require write access and won't work.
+If you just run all of the code as it is in the GitHub file (the class plus a minimal script that uses it), it will query the Wikidata Query Service and retrieve Q IDs associated with a list of labels.

-To use the class in your own script, you need to pass in a user-agent string when you create an instance of the class if you are querying the Wikidata Query Service:
+To use the class to query the Wikidata Query Service in your own script, you need to pass in a user-agent string when you create an instance of the class:

 ```
 user_agent = 'TestAgent/0.1 (mailto:email@domain.com)'
 wdqs = Sparqler(useragent=user_agent)
 ```

-Wikimedia policy requires applications that request data from the API to identify themselves.
-So you should modify the `user_agent` string to include some name for your script and your own email address if you are using the Wikidata Query Service.
-For your own custom Query Service, a user-agent string is optional.
+Wikimedia policy requires applications that request data from an API to identify themselves.
+Unidentified scripts or scripts with an ambiguous user-agent header may be suspected of carrying out a denial of service attack.
+So if you are using the Wikidata Query Service, you should modify the `user_agent` string to include some name for your script and your own email address.
+For querying your own custom Query Service, a user-agent string is optional.

-The class defaults to the Wikidata Query Service endpoint.
+The class defaults to the Wikidata Query Service SPARQL endpoint.
 If you want to use it with a custom wikibase, you need to pass in the SPARQL endpoint URL as an `endpoint` keyword argument.
 (See the first section of this page for information about determining the endpoint URL.)
 Here is an example of an endpoint URL for a wikibase.cloud wikibase:

 ```
 wbwh = Sparqler(endpoint='https://wbwh-test.wikibase.cloud/query/sparql')